HS Codes for Clothing, Apparel and Textiles

 Pro Tip: Always maintain a master list of your SKUs and their corresponding HSN codes to automate invoice generation.

-Common Mistakes To Avoid While Using HSN Code Of Clothes
+Common Mistakes to Avoid While Using HSN Code of Clothes

 - Using Wrong Code Format: Using a 4-digit code when 6 or 8-digit is required